-Fiscal Year Pre-Tax Profit is subject to numerous adjustments and is capped at 20% of sales.
+Fiscal Year Pre-Tax Profit is subject to numerous adjustments.
 The Hurdle Rate is 10% of the net investment (less cash, debt and intercompany charges) used in the business or business group.
 The factor of ~15% strikes a reasonable balance between the addition of incremental sales and profitability.
 In all cases, the business unit manager's bonus is capped at a maximum of no more than 125% of base salary.
 The cash bonus program varies in detail between segments and divisions to suit the unique characteristics of each business but is uniform in basic philosophy and design.
 The bonus is paid in cash but may be paid in cash and grants of stock options in cases where the bonus for any individual exceeds \$50,000.
 See 'Stock Option Long Term Incentive Program' below.